The 5-Minute Guide to IPA Food Pairing

 One of the most fundamental principles of beer and food pairing is matching “intensity.”

 In short, the food can’t be more powerful than the beer and vice versa.
-If you don’t nail this then nothing else in this guide matters.
+If you don’t nail this, nothing else in this guide matters.

-That being said, you’ll generally find the most success with session- and regular-strength IPAs.
+That said, you’ll generally find the most success with session- and regular-strength IPAs.

 I find that double, triple, and quadruple IPAs have far too much flavor (whether that be bitterness, juiciness, sweetness, etc.) and ABV to play nicely with most dishes.
-They tend to completely dominate, and are best enjoyed outside the context of intentional pairing.
+They tend to dominate entirely and are best enjoyed outside intentional pairing.

 Given we’re talking about IPAs, the hop flavor is the most obvious place to start.

-From a food pairing perspective, the principle of “finding compliments” works well here.
-Your goal is to highlight similar flavors that exist in both the food and beer.
+From a food pairing perspective, the principle of “finding complements” works well here.
+Your goal is to highlight similar flavors in both the food and beer.

-For example, one of the coolest combinations I’ve tried to date was Reuben’s Brews Hazealicious® — a New England IPA — paired with Ceviche.
-The big citrus and mango of that beer resonated with the cured citrus of the fish and bed of mango cubes.
+For example, one of the coolest combinations I’ve tried to date was Reuben’s Brews Hazealicious®—a New England IPA—paired with Ceviche.
+The big citrus and mango of that beer resonated with the cured citrus of the fish and a bed of mango cubes.

-Even if you forget everything else, if you drive with this concept alone, the pairings are near endless.
+Even if you forget everything else, the pairings are nearly endless if you drive with this concept alone.

 Use the Carbonation and Brightness to Cut Fat